 This page contains information regarding grants and funding schemes available for communities and individuals in the Tararua District.
 For business grants and schemes, click here.

 Presentation from the Funding Information Evening (IMPORTANT INFO!)

 The presentations below share information about the types of funding available, who is eligible, what can and cannot be applied for and more.
 Below is also a link to sign up to be included in any future databases that aim to capture community funding needs and opportunities.

 Sign up to future databases

 The Creative Communities New Zealand funding scheme has been established to provide support to arts and cultural activities taking place within a local area.
 The scheme supports a wide range of arts projects under the following art forms: craft/object arts, dance, inter-arts, literature, Maori arts, multi-art forms(including film, music, Pacific arts, theatre and visual arts.

-This brochure tells you if your project is able to be funded through the Creative Communities Scheme and how to make an application.
+This brochure (309KB pdf) tells you if your project is able to be funded through the Creative Communities Scheme and how to make an application.

 For more information, contact: